 The primary purpose of assessment is to improve student learning.
 Assessment provides evidence for making adjustments to the curriculum and other educational experiences, with the goal of improving achievement of the student learning outcomes identified by each academic program.
 Assessment supports continuous improvement across the university, with the goal of improving student success in undergraduate and graduate programs.

 In addition, assessment is a means for ISU to respond to the increasing external pressures for accountability by a variety of stakeholders.
-Most immediately, the November 2010 accreditation review by the Higher Learning Commission resulted in the recommendation that ISU submit a report in 2013 that demonstrates each undergraduate and graduate program’s engagement in assessment.
-To meet this recommendation, the university must provide evidence of each program’s assessment efforts, including the use of results to inform program improvements.
+In response to these pressures, the university must provide evidence of each program’s assessment efforts, including the use of results to inform program improvements.
 In the broader view, assessment is not a fad that is going to go away.
 Calls for accountability for how public and private dollars are being spent are only going to increase, as will demands for institutions to demonstrate effectiveness in helping students learn and succeed in college and beyond.
 Assessment provides evidence of the quality and strengths of our programs and of our commitment to enhancing student success at ISU.

 The faculty and departments of ISU, given their curricular role and responsibility, have primary responsibility for the development, implementation, and maintenance of all academic assessment activities.
 By engaging in an ongoing process of confirming and improving student learning, academic programs will additionally meet the accountability demands from the university’s stakeholders.